sajith-subramanian/VaultBrowser_Forge_Sample/README.md

 # VaultBrowser_Forge_Sample
-Vault Forge sample that gets an Inventor Assembly or Part from Vault and uploads it to a bucket and renders it using the Viewer.
+Vault Forge sample that gets an Inventor Assembly or Part from Vault, uploads it to a bucket and renders it using the Viewer.

 This an updated version of the previous VaultBrowserSample_Forge_Demo.